supasuge/supasuge.github.io/content/posts/l3ak-crypto-on-the-rocks.md

 ## Introduction

 This challenge involves breaking the ECDSA (Elliptic Curve Digital Signature Algorithm) using a lattice-based attack.
-The vulnerability arises from the biased $k$ values used during the signing process.
-By exploiting these biases, we can recover the private key and decrypt the encrypted flag.
+The vulnerability arises from the biased nonce values ($k$) used during the signing process.
+By exploiting these biases, we can recover the private key and thus derive the AES key to successfully decrypt the encrypted flag.
 This writeup will provide a detailed explanation of the steps involved in solving the challenge.

-### Challenge Writeup
+### Challenge Source Code
-**Challenge Source Code**
-- `chal.py`
+- `chal.py`: Source code is provided to participants for analysis.
 ```python
 from sage.all import *
 from typing import Tuple